 Accidents and Injuries Caused by Drunk Driving

 According to the National Highway Traffic Safety Administration (NHTSA), almost thirty people are killed every day in drunk driving car accidents.
 On average, that’s one person killed every 48 minutes.
 In total, 10,000 lives are lost per year due to alcohol related crashes.

 Another alarming statistic, courtesy of the Center for Disease Control and Prevention, is that 28% of all traffic related deaths in the United States in 2016 were caused by alcohol impaired drivers.

 There is no doubt that alcohol reduces overall brain function.
 However, there is a range in the severity of alcohol related effects which varies from person to person.
 Nonetheless, alcohol affects critical thinking, reasoning skills, and muscle coordination, which are all necessary for safely operating a vehicle.

-Alcohol affects the central nervous system, particularly as alcohol levels increase to higher levels within the body.
+Alcohol affects the body’s central nervous system, particularly as alcohol levels increase.
 The body absorbs alcohol directly through the stomach walls and the small intestine.
 It then enters the bloodstream and is immediately metabolized by the liver.